Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 6 nor the pestilence that stalks in darkness,

 nor the destruction that wastes at noonday.

-Not shown in today’s bulletin are the last three verses from Psalm 91, which indicate that God not only provides refuge and protection to the faithful, but abide by the faithful, giving honour and reward of salvation.
+Not shown in today’s bulletin are the last three verses from Psalm 91, which indicate that God not only provides refuge and protection to the faithful but abide by the faithful, giving honor and reward of salvation.
 Psalm 91, verse 14:

 14 “Because he holds fast to me in love, I will deliver him;

 I will protect him, because he knows my name.

 15 When he calls to me, I will answer him;

 I will rescue him and honor him.

 16 With long life I will satisfy him

 Footnotes: a.
 Psalm 91:2 Septuagint He will say